koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 > These schemes include:
 >
 > 1. [Approval-based amplification](https://www.lesswrong.com/posts/fRsjBseRuvRhMPPE5/an-overview-of-11-proposals-for-building-safe-advanced-ai#4__Approval_based_amplification___relaxed_adversarial_training) (if the trained agent is supposed to be terminally motivated by the amplified overseer's ratings),
 > 2. [Approval-directed agents](https://www.alignmentforum.org/posts/7Hr8t6xwuuxBTqADK/approval-directed-agents-1),[^4] - Although approval-directed agents are only searching over actions and not plans; action space is exponentially smaller than plan space.
-However, if the action space is rich and expressive enough to include e.g. 3-paragraph English descriptions, I think that there will be seriously adversarial actions which will be found and exploited by smart approval-directed agents. - Given a very small action space (e.g. $|\mathcal{A}|=10$), the adversarial input issue should be pretty tame (which is strictly separate from other issues with this approach).
+However, if the action space is rich and expressive enough to include e.g. 3-paragraph English descriptions, I think that there will be seriously adversarial actions which will be found and exploited by smart approval-directed agents. - Given a small action space (e.g. $|\mathcal{A}|=10$), the adversarial input issue should be pretty tame (which is strictly separate from other issues with this approach).
 > 3. [Indirect normativity](https://ordinaryideas.wordpress.com/2012/04/21/indirect-normativity-write-up/) in any form which points the AI's motivations so that it optimizes an idealized grader's evaluations.
 >     - This includes "What would this specific and superintelligent [CEV](https://intelligence.org/files/CEV.pdf) universe simulation say about this plan?".
 >     - This doesn't include (_somehow_) getting an AI which correctly computes what program would be recommended by AGI designers in an altruistic and superintelligent branch of humanity, and then the AI executes that program and shuts itself off without doing anything else.[^5]